 Setup VPN server in AWS cloud

-With On-Premise option, you can bring in any Ubuntu 18.04 loaded server with public IPV4 address.
-It can be at your premise or a physical server located in a data center or a virtual machine with a cloud provider on your own account.
+With the On-Premise option, you can bring in any Ubuntu 20.04 loaded server with a public IPV4 address.
+It can be at your premise or a physical server located in a data center or a virtual machine (except containers) with a cloud provider on your own account.

-Please follow below instructions to complete VPN server setup.
+Please follow the following instructions to complete the VPN server setup.

 1. Create an EC2 instance first.
-On Amazon Machine Image (AMI) select page, select AWS Marketplace from the left side menu options and search for utunnel.
+On the Amazon Machine Image (AMI) selection page, select AWS Marketplace from the left side menu options, and search for utunnel.
 You should see UTunnel VPN in the search result.
 Click the Select button on the right side and proceed with instance launch.

-2. Login to our dashboard and click on either Create a Server now option or select Create Server button to create a new server.
+2. Log in to our dashboard and click on the Create Server button at the top right to create a new server.

-3. Here you can provide your billing address details.
-This step is optional.
-You can either provide the details and click on the Proceed button or select the Skip button to do it later from My Account tab on your dashboard.
+3. You will land on the Create Server screen.
+Here you can provide your billing address details.
+This step is optional, you can either provide the details and click on the Proceed button or select the Skip button to do it later from the My Account tab on your dashboard.

 - Package: You can select from Basic or Standard subscription options